thomasgurry/amplicon_sequencing_pipeline/doc_rtd/source/preparing-dataset.rst

 ``fastq_filemap.txt`` (specified in ``RAW_FASTQ_FILES``) should refer to the full name of the FASTQ file(s) containing the forward reads.

-See Case 4 in Section [sec:case4] for an example.
+See `Case 4: multiple demultiplexed raw paired-end FASTQ files of 16S sequences which need merging`_ for an example.

 De-multiplexing
 ~~~~~~~~~~~~~~~